Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 Will format the number based on the locale.
 This makes the variable needed to be `impl leptos_i18n::formatting::NumberFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoFixedDecimal`.
-`IntoFixedDecimal` is a trait to turn a value into a `fixed_decimal::FixedDecimal`, which is a type used by `icu` to format numbers.
+`IntoFixedDecimal` is a trait to turn a value into a `fixed_decimal::Decimal`, which is a type used by `icu` to format numbers.
 That trait is currently implemented for:

+- Decimal
+- UnsignedDecimal
-- FixedDecimal
+- Unsigned
 - usize
 - u8
 - u16